PIVOT INNOVATION -Empowering Ideas with Amos Breyfogle

 SQL: What led to your involvement with SQL?

 Amos: When I got to New Zealand, I decided I should not be an engineer for a while.
 No leadership stuff, just be a hardcore bum and grow my hair.
 I did that for a while, and then it was time to get back into the business and technical world (and shave my beard again).
 I saw a SQL event and figured I’d go along and see what kind of people were there.
-I do enjoy a free drink.

 SQL: How did that event help spark Pivot Innovation?